FabianSieper/JiraToNotion/README.md

 Here, `ISPI-123456` and `ISPI-987654` are ISPI's of Jira Issues.

 This adds the defined Issues to the Notion Isuse databse.
 Linked epics are added in the Notion Epics database and linked Sprints are added to the Notion Sprints database.

+### Alternative execution
+The script can also be executed using `execute.bat` and `execute.sh`.
+They display all previsouly mentioned modes which can be selected by entering the corresponding number.